nwops/bolt/documentation/bolt_examples.md

 ### 3. Write a Bolt plan to apply Puppet code and orchestrate the deployment of a package resource using the Chocolatey provider.
 Plans allow you to run more than one task with a single command.

+1. Create a `site-modules` directory.
+This is where you will add code and local modules.

-1. Inside your module in a file called `/plans/installer.pp`, create a plan called `puppet_chocolatey_tap::installer`.
+2. Inside the `site-modules` directory, create a new module called `puppet_choco_tap`.

+3. Inside the `puppet_choco_tap` module, create a plans directory with an `init.pp file` called `/plans/installer.pp`.

 The folder tree should look like this: